Welcome

 }

-Cursors can be committed by posting to Subscription’s cursor resource /api/v1/subscriptions/{subscriptionId}/cursors
+Cursors can be committed by making a POST request to the subscription's cursor resource /subscriptions/{subscriptionId}/cursors:

 Response